youssefjango/SelfDrivingCar_AI_Project_Prog3/User_Guide.md

 ## 2.1 ***Number of Cars**
 In this text field, the user will need to input the number of cars they would like to create in the racetrack.

-***Warning: creating too many cars will result in slower performance due to java only utilizing one core of the computer.***
+***Warning: creating too many cars will result in slower performance due to Java only utilizing one core of the computer.***

 ## 2.2 ***RGB sliders***
 These sliders are used to change the color of the cars that will appear when the user starts the race.
 By changing these 3 sliders (Red, Green, Blue), the user will be able to obtain any color or shade that they desire.
 (The color that they create is be shown in the circle to the right of the sliders)